karstenw/Cactus-opml-Outliner/README.md

 v0.2.4 Table rows can be moved up/down; Table/Outlineview styles now apply directly from the checkboxes.
 Deleted "Apply" button.

 v0.2.5 RSS nodes can be openend now, new outline adds basic structure to outline, help menu opens github/mailing list

+v0.2.6 Corrected a bug in method naming.
+License added

 ## Things that work: ##